appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/configure-runner/custom-certificates.md

 - When the URL is asked, you can input a URL address which you can access with proxy.

-- For the runner can access to the `github.com` with proxy only, you can input `github.com`.
+- If the runner can access to the `github.com` with proxy only, you can input `github.com` and hit enter.

-- The script will try
+- The script will initially attempt to connect to the provided URL without using a proxy.
+If the connection fails, it will then try the proxy variables.

+- The connection verification step at the end of the script may fail since it does not support proxies.
+You can safely ignore any "Verification Failed" messages if the certificate has been successfully installed on your macOS device.

+- After the script finishes, you can check the logs to see if it extracted the proxy certificate and installed it on your device successfully.

+- Now you can connect to the external services from proxy without getting "Self-signed" or "Untrusted" SSL errors.